Sant Kabir Jayanti 2023

-Sant Kabir was a renowned poet, saint and social reformer of 15th-century whose writings influenced Hindu Bhakti movement.
-Sant Kabir Jayanti is celebrated to remember the great poet, which according to Hindu calendar falls on the full moon day (Purnima) of the Jyeshta month.
-Which falls either on May or June of Gregorian calendar.
+Sant Kabir was a renowned poet, saint, and social reformer of the 15th-century whose writings influenced the Hindu Bhakti movement.
+Sant Kabir Jayanti is celebrated to remember the great poet, which according to the Hindu calendar falls on the full moon day (Purnima) of the Jyeshta month.
+Which falls either in May or June of the Gregorian calendar.

 On this day in India and abroad the followers of Saint Kabir dedicate the day completely in his remembrance and accepting his messages of unity and understanding between confronted identity groups.

 Kabir was born in Varanasi in the 15th century in a family of weavers who had recently converted to Islam.
 He learned the family craft, studied meditative and devotional practices with a Hindu master, and developed into a teacher and poet, unique in his autonomy, strength, and abrasiveness.
 He is generally assumed to have been illiterate.
 Therefore his verses were composed orally and collected by disciples and admirers after varying periods of circulation.